joshstevens19/evmc/README.md

 [![npm version](https://badge.fury.io/js/evmcontracts.svg)](https://badge.fury.io/js/evmcontracts)
 ![downloads](https://img.shields.io/npm/dw/evmcontracts)

-# evm-contract-fetch (evmc)
+# evmc

 When browsing any evm blockchain, it is often useful to be able to see the source code of a contract.
 This is especially true when trying to understand the behavior of a contract, or when trying to verify the behavior of a contract.
-This tool allows you to fetch the source code of a contract from the blockchain, and create you the full project files for you to view in your editor, support to deploy on a local node, compile if you choose to.
+You may be able to hack around and see it on etherscan but really you know your true home is your IDE (any IDE).
+This tool allows you to fetch the source code of a contract from the blockchain, and create you the full project files for you to view in YOUR IDE, support to deploy on a local node, compile if you choose to.
 This uses etherscan API to grab the verified sources of the contract.
+It will keep the same directory structure as how the contract was deployed, alongside all of the dependencies it uses, the project evmc fetches for you will be ready to go!

 ## Features 🚀